hcientist/OnlinePythonTutor/v3/docs/opt-graphterm.md

-Professor Ramalingam Saravanan from Texas A&M has integrated Online Python Tutor with his [GraphTerm](http://code.mindmeldr.com/graphterm/) project!
+R. Saravanan from Texas A&M has integrated Online Python Tutor with his [GraphTerm](http://code.mindmeldr.com/graphterm/) project!